Print

 Notes

-MAKE AHEAD – Refrigerate pre-made, uncooked meatballs for up to 3 days.
-Freeze for up to 3 months.
+Refrigerate pre-made, uncooked meatballs for up to 3 days or freeze for up to 3 months.
 Store the meatballs in an airtight container with baking paper in between the layers to stop the meatballs sticking.
 Thaw completely overnight in the fridge before use.
 Cook as per the recipe.

-LEFTOVERS – Refrigerate up to 3 days.
+Refrigerate for up to 3 days.
 Reheat in the microwave.
 Not suitable to freeze.

 • Author: Nicole